cliffordp/tk-event-weather/readme.txt

 Tweaks:

+* Plugin now verifies a sufficient version of WordPress core is running.
+As of this release, 4.5 is the minimum required version.
 * Improved the Customizer UI by breaking out all the plugin options from a single section to multiple sections.
 * All capability checks consolidated into one, which defaults to 'customize' but is customizable via the new `tk_event_weather_required_capability` filter.
 * Removed `tk_event_weather_darksky_units_default` and `tk_event_weather_darksky_exclude_default` filters.
 Added `tk_event_weather_dark_sky_request_uri_query_args` filter.